Gravitomagnetism and the significance of the curvature scalar invariants: Gravitational scalar invariants

-holds for type D, while ${\cal F}({\bf \QQ})_{~\b}^{\a}\neq0$ for type II. \item[{\bf (c)}] Petrov types N, III and O: all have $I=J=\Delta=0$ and a triple eigenvalue $0$, but the respective minimal polynomials are $m(x)=x^{3}=c(x),\,x^{2}$ and $x$ (such that type O corresponds to $\mathbf{R}=0$). \end{enumerate} Referring to footnote \ref{foot:minimal-poly}, diagonalizability of the operators $\QQ_{\ \b}^{\a}$ (in respective bases of eigenvectors) precisely means that the Petrov type is I or D or trivial type O (corresponding to $\mathbf{R}=0$ and $\QQ_{\ \b}^{\a}=0$ for all $\Ou$).
+holds for type D (then implying $m(x)={\cal F}(x)$), while ${\cal F}({\bf \QQ})_{~\b}^{\a}\neq0$ for type II. \item[{\bf (c)}] Petrov types N, III and O: all have $I=\J=\Delta=0$ and a triple eigenvalue $0$, but the respective minimal polynomials are $m(x)=x^{3}=c(x),\,x^{2}$ and $x$ (such that type O corresponds to $\mathbf{R}=0$). \end{enumerate} Referring to footnote \ref{foot:minimal-poly}, diagonalizability of the operators $\QQ_{\ \b}^{\a}$ precisely means that the Petrov type is I, D or O (where in the last case $R_{\alpha\beta\gamma\delta}=0\Rightarrow\QQ_{\ \b}^{\a}=0$ for all observers, trivially).
 In particular, the characteristic property \eqref{eq:distinctII-D} for type D ensures diagonalizability of $\QQ_{\ \b}^{\a}$ and distinguishes this type from the non-diagonal Petrov type II, {\em a distinction that cannot be made in terms of invariants} (which may be equal for both types).
 From the discussion above it follows that a non-zero vacuum Riemann tensor that is purely electric (purely magnetic) is of Petrov type I or D and the operators $\QQ_{\ \b}^{\a}$ have real (purely imaginary) eigenvalues.
-Now, it turns out that these are not only \emph{necessary}, but also \emph{sufficient} conditions for the existence of observers measuring a vanishing magnetic (electric) tidal tensor: it is a well known property of Petrov types I and D (see e.g. \cite{Pirani,StephaniExact,WylCosNat15,FerrSaezP2}) that observers $\Oup$ always exist for which the operator ${\QQ'}_{\ \b}^{\a}$ allows for a basis of {\em real orthonormal} eigenvectors;\footnote{By \eqref{eq:complexQab} this means that the tensors ${\EE'}_{\ \b}^{\a}$ and ${\HH'}_{\ \b}^{\a}$ measured by these observers are simultaneously diagonalizable and commuting (since they are symmetric), which is equivalent to saying that the ``super-Poynting vector'' $\mathcal{P}'^{\alpha}$ in Eq. (\ref{eq:super-Poynting}) vanishes for them.} in the case that the eigenvalues $\l_{k}$ are all real (purely imaginary), it follows from the primed version of \eqref{eq:complexQab} that such an observer $\Oup$ measures $\mathbb{H}'_{\alpha\beta}=0$ ($\mathbb{E}'_{\alpha\beta}=0$).
-Hence we can say that {\em a non-zero vacuum Riemann tensor is purely electric (purely magnetic) if and only if its Petrov type is I or D and the eigenvalues $\l_{k}$ of the $\QQ_{\ \b}^{\a}$ operators are real (purely imaginary)}.
+Now, it turns out that these are not only \emph{necessary}, but also \emph{sufficient} conditions for the existence of observers measuring a vanishing magnetic (electric) tidal tensor: it is a well known property of Petrov types I and D (see e.g. \cite{Pirani,StephaniExact,WylCosNat15,FerrSaezP2}) that observers $\Oup$ always exist for which the operator ${\QQ'}_{\ \b}^{\a}$ allows for a basis of {\em real orthonormal} eigenvectors;\footnote{By \eqref{eq:complexQab} this means that ${\EE'}_{\ \b}^{\a}$ and ${\HH'}_{\ \b}^{\a}$ measured by these observers are simultaneously diagonalizable, i.e., they commute (since they are symmetric), which is equivalent to saying that the ``super-Poynting vector'' $\mathcal{P}'^{\alpha}$, see (\ref{eq:super-Poynting}), vanishes for them.} in the case that the eigenvalues $\l_{k}$ are all real (purely imaginary), it follows from the primed version of \eqref{eq:complexQab} that such an observer $\Oup$ measures $\mathbb{H}'_{\alpha\beta}=0$ ($\mathbb{E}'_{\alpha\beta}=0$).
+Hence we can say that a non-zero vacuum Riemann tensor {\em is purely electric (purely magnetic) if and only if its Petrov type is I or D and the eigenvalues $\l_{k}$ of the $\QQ_{\ \b}^{\a}$ operators are real (purely imaginary)}.
 Furthermore, all eigenvalues being real (purely imaginary) is equivalent to\footnote{That real (purely imaginary) eigenvalues imply \eqref{eq:PE/PM-Delta} follows immediately from \eqref{eq:I-Q}-\eqref{eq:J-Q} and the first expression for $\Delta$ in \eqref{eq:Delta-def}.
 Conversely, a cubic polynomial $p(x)$ with real coefficients and vanishing quadratic term has roots $-2a$ and $a\pm b$, with $a$ real and $b$ either real or purely imaginary, and discriminant $D=2b^{2}(9a^{2}-b^{2})^{2}$ (cf.\ \eqref{eq:Delta-def}); hence $D\geq0$ implies $b$ real and all roots are real; given \eqref{eq:PE/PM-Delta} one applies this to $p(x)=c(x)$, with roots $\l_{k}$ and $D=\Delta$ ($p(x)=ic(ix)$, with roots $-i\l_{k}$ and $D=-\Delta$) to see that the $\l_{k}$'s are all real (purely imaginary).
 Compare to the more intricate reasoning in \cite{McIntosh et al 1994,McIntosh2}.}